A new computationally efficient algorithm to solve Feature Selection for Functional Data Classification in high-dimensional spaces: Introduction

 \section{Introduction}

-Feature selection is among the most renowned and widely utilized techniques in machine learning (ML) and deep learning (DL) to decrease the dimensionality of optimization problems, by identifying a subset of essential features, and it has been applied to different tasks including linear regression \citep{tibshirani1996regression, zou2005regularization} and classification \citep{cai2018feature}.
-Moreover, in many modern applications, the number of features is much larger than the number of statistical units \citep{ovsyannikova2020role, paul2014intervention}, and in such cases reducing the problem dimensionality is crucial since ML and DL models may risk overfitting and lose efficiency \citep{guyon2002gene, zhang2021understanding}.

-Instead, Functional Data Analysis (FDA) \citep{ramsay2005, horvath2012inference} is an active domain within statistics and ML that allows to work with longitudinal measurements by estimating smooth curves from multiple observations over a continuous domain.
-FDA has demonstrated its efficacy in many recent applications where the emergence of novel technologies, such as brain sensors, DNA sequencers, and wearable devices, allows to measure various signals over time \citep{shcherbina2017accuracy, cremona2019functional, smuck2021emerging}.
+Many contemporary scientific domains that require the integration and interpretation of time-dependent variables have recently benefited from Functional Data Analysis (FDA) \citep{ramsay2005, horvath2012inference}, an active domain within statistics and Machine Learning (ML) that allows working with multivariate longitudinal measurements by estimating smooth curves from multiple observations over a continuous domain.
+This functional representation facilitates the comparison of different statistical units and variables throughout the entire temporal domain.
+FDA has demonstrated its effectiveness in many recent applications where the emergence of novel technologies, such as brain sensors, DNA sequencers, and wearable devices, has facilitated the measurement of a large number of longitudinal variables \citep{shcherbina2017accuracy, cremona2019functional, smuck2021emerging}.
+In these modern domain specific applications of FDA, two criticality emerge: \textit{1)} high dimensionality, the number of features may significantly exceed the number of statistical units \citep{ovsyannikova2020role, paul2014intervention}, \textit{2)} data scarcity \cite{9412492}.
+The first issue may lead ML and Deep Learning (DL) models to overfit, the second may lead current feature selection models to sub-optimal efficiency. \\ Hence, there is a growing demand for new algorithms able to i) effectively reduce problem dimensionality and feature complexity, ii) deal with data scarcity \cite{10.1016/j.knosys.2022.110111}, and iii) preserve computational efficiency \cite{9412492}.

-This paper introduces a new methodology called Feature Selection for Functional Classification (\texttt{FSFC}) to perform feature selection with functional data for a classification task, i.e., in scenarios where features are longitudinal, and responses are categorical.
-There are numerous existing methods for classifying longitudinal data, including \emph{supporting vector machines (SVM)} \citep{muller1997predicting}, \emph{long short-term memory (LSTM) networks} \citep{hochreiter1997long}, \emph{shapelets} \citep{ye2009time}, and \emph{functional classification} \citep{leng2006classification, fraiman2016feature}.
-Additionally, feature selection in the context of linear functional regression has been extensively studied \citep{chen2016variable, parodi2018simultaneous, boschi2021highly}.
-However, to the best of our knowledge, no study to date has been conducted on approaches that enable simultaneous feature selection and classification within the framework of functional data.